abdullahsweesi11/repo-seek/README.md

 This tool provides a CLI interface for repository search, using the Github Search API.

+This project aims to provide a convenient, intuitive interface to the vast sea of GitHub repositories, helping inspire and motivate all types of developers.

 This project extends the functionalities that Github already provides, allowing:
 - Exporting to different output formats
-- Removal of urls by default to eliminate clutter, (use --include-urls flag to re-include it)
+- Removal of clutter by default (use --raw flag to re-include it)

 ## Notes